 The single biggest predictor of obesity is low income

-Somewhere near the middle of the documentary, they flashed the statement, “the largest predictor of obesity is low income” and it made a lightbulb go on in my head.
+Somewhere near the middle of the documentary, they flashed the statement, “the largest predictor of obesity is low income” and a lightbulb went on in my head.
 Was it true?
 I immediately logged onto my university library website and did some research to confirm if there was evidence to support this theory.
-There is and, in fact, there is so much and it is so conclusive that it is disturbing I hadn’t heard of it before (see here for lots of links).
+There is, and, in fact, there is so much and it is so conclusive that it’s disturbing I hadn’t heard of it before (see here for lots of links).

 We often look at overweight or obese people with condescension, mainly because we think that being overweight is caused by a lack of willpower (see this forum discussion).
 But is it really?
 And if a lack of will-power is involved, then what causes this lack of will-power?

 One might ask, does a child choose to be born to an unmarried mother?
 In general, do people choose to be poor?
 Do they choose to be uneducated?
 Can will-power alone change these things?
 Metaphysical murmurings aside, the answer to these questions is obviously ‘no’.

 I grew up with a single mother and I can tell you that if Walmart had been around when I was a child, my mother would have done all her grocery shopping there to pinch our pennies.
 A quick look in any Walmart ‘grocery’ aisle will clearly show you a multitude of extremely cheap, heavily processed, high-energy, low-nutrition ‘foods.’

 There wasn’t a Walmart when I was a child, but there was still plenty of 5/$1.00 mac&cheese, .10 cent ichiban, canned soups, canned ravioli, and wonder(fully-nutritionless)bread.
 Treats consisted of fast food (my fav was the .99 cent sausage mcmuffin with 21 grams of fat) and anything involving hamburger meat, which was never lean as far as I’m aware of.